-Louis XV moved the court back to Versailles (from Paris) in June of 1722, and attained his majority as King the following year.
-He married the daughter of the exiled King of Poland, Marie Leczinska, and after the birth of three daughters, Marie finally gave birth to the Dauphin, or Crown Prince, in 1729, at the Palace of Versailles.
+In June 1722, Louis XV returned the court to the Château de Versailles from Paris and officially became King the following year.
+He married Marie Leczinska, the daughter of the exiled King of Poland, and after having three daughters, Marie finally gave birth to the Dauphin, or Crown Prince, in 1729 at the palace.

 In 1788 the French government went bankrupt.
 Louis XVI was forced to call a meeting of the Estates-General, a representative body of the government that had not met in 175 years.
 They met in the town of Versailles at the Jeu de Paume, a forerunner to a modern tennis court, soon to became the backdrop for the French Revolution.

 On the morning of October 6, 1789 a mob of angry Parisians, mostly women, marched to the Palace demanding bread.
-They stormed the Palace, ran up the Queen’s Staircase and broke into the Guard’s Room, then into the antechamber.
+They stormed the palace, ran up the Queen’s Staircase and broke into the Guard’s Room, then into the antechamber.
 Marie Antoinette ran from her bedchamber into her private apartments, towards the King’s Suite to find her husband and son.
 They hid, safely, until the mob dispersed.
 In an effort to quell public discontent the King moved his court to Paris.
 Marie Antoinette and Louis XVI’s chambers remain as they were in the fall of 1789.
 They never returned to Versailles.

-After the fall of the monarchy, the Palace of Versailles was put into the hands of the new government.
+After the fall of the monarchy, the palace was put into the hands of the new government.
 In 1792, portions of the Royal furniture was sold and dispersed, and many works of art from the Palace were taken to the Louvre in Paris.
 Napoleon Bonaparte later took an interest in the Palace and commissioned restoration work, which was continued by the reinstated monarchy in 1814 by Louis XVI’s brother, Louis XVIII.
 In the 1830’s Louis-Phillippe decided to make the Palace into a museum of French history, which was inaugurated in 1837.

-The Palace continued to play an important role in European history: in 1871 the Hall of Mirrors was the setting for the Proclamation of the German Empire and in 1919, the site were the Treaty of Versailles was signed, ending World War I.
+The chateau continued to play an important role in European history: in 1871 the Hall of Mirrors was the setting for the Proclamation of the German Empire and in 1919, the site were the Treaty of Versailles was signed, ending World War I.